 Yesterday I discovered that there is a flying freehold issue on a house I have offered on last month in what was supposed to be a simple, chain free conveyancing.
 Little Bromwich is where the house is located.
 Can you offer any advice?

-Flying freeholds in Little Bromwich are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Little Bromwich you must be sure that your lawyer goes through the deeds thoroughly.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Little Bromwich are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Little Bromwich you would need to get your solicitor to go through the deeds diligently.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Little Bromwich may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 I work for a long established estate agency in Little Bromwich where we have experienced a number of leasehold sales put at risk due to leases having less than 80 years remaining.
 I have been given conflicting advice from local Little Bromwich conveyancing solicitors.
 Could you shed some light as to whether the owner of a flat can instigate the lease extension process for the purchaser on completion of the sale?

 Provided that the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to commence the lease extension process and assign the benefit of the notice to the purchaser.
 This means that the buyer can avoid having to wait 2 years to extend their lease.
 Both sets of lawyers will agree to form of assignment.
 The assignment has to be done before, or at the same time as completion of the sale.